 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt commands in the terminal.

 sudo apt update sudo apt upgrade

 Step 2.
 Installing Wireshark on Ubuntu 18.04.

 Wireshark is available in the Universe repository of Ubuntu.
 You can enable universe repository and then install it like this:

 Step 3.
 Starting Wireshark.

 Now that Wireshark is installed, you can start Wireshark from the Application Menu of Ubuntu, To start from CLI, just type Wireshark on your console:

 Congratulations!
 You have successfully installed Wireshark.
-Thanks for using this tutorial for installing Wireshark network analyzer on Ubuntu 18.04 LTS system.
-For additional help or useful information, we recommend you to check the official Wireshark website.
+Thanks for using this tutorial for installing the Wireshark network analyzer on Ubuntu 18.04 LTS system.
+For additional help or useful information, we recommend you check the official Wireshark website.